 The Bottom Line

-In Florida homes, drain line clogs are extremely common — but they’re also highly preventable.
+In Florida homes, AC drain line clogs are extremely common — but they’re also highly preventable.

 The key is understanding that buildup happens over time and taking steps early to reduce the chances of it becoming a problem.
 Waiting until the system shuts down often means dealing with an issue that could have been avoided.